Carl J. Johnson: Rocky Flats

 In 1976 he was the Director of the Jefferson County, Colorado Department of Health.
-He reported that soil around the Rocky Flats Nuclear Weapons Plant contained 44 times more plutonium than the government claimed.
+He reported that soil around the Rocky Flats Plant contained 44 times more plutonium than the government claimed.
 In 1977 he reported higher-than-average rates of leukemia and cancer among the local people.
 In 1980 he reported that plant workers had eight times more brain tumors than expected.
 In 1981 he was fired.
-He later won a whistleblower lawsuit against Jefferson County, Colorado.
 In 1985 he lost an election to become the Boulder County, Colorado Director of Health.
+He later filed a whistleblower lawsuit against Jefferson County, Colorado.
+After the Colorado State Supreme Court inverted in the case, Johnson's attorney stated in a second lawsuit that the original trail judge said "It would not be good for Carl Johnson to get his job back.
+In fact it would be a disaster."
+The judge responded by saying this statement was taken out of context and he thought it would be bad for Johnson because the Board of Health no longer wanted him there.

 Death and burial

 Johnson died on December 29, 1988, at Lutheran Memorial Hospital in Lakewood, Colorado, of complications following coronary bypass surgery.
 He was buried in the Fort Logan National Cemetery in Colorado on January 3, 1989.